square/leakcanary/docs/fundamentals.md

 is true)
 ```

 At the bottom of the leak trace is the leaking instance.
-This instance was passed to `RefWatcher.watch()` to confirm it would be garbage collected, and it ended up not being garbage collected which triggered LeakCanary.
+This instance was passed to [AppWatcher.objectWatcher](/api/leakcanary-object-watcher-android/leakcanary/-app-watcher/object-watcher/) to confirm it would be garbage collected, and it ended up not being garbage collected which triggered LeakCanary.

 ### Chain of references